Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 1. Use descriptive names for branches
    Branch name should clearly describe the purpose of the branch.
-   For example, login-page, authenticaion.
+   For example, login-page, authentication.

 2. Keep your branches up-to-date
-   Update branch with latest changes from main branch.
+   Update the branch with the latest changes from the main branch.

 3. Make small and frequent commits
-   Commits should clearly describe changes you are making.
-This makes it easier to review and merge changes, and helps to keep the codebase organized.
+   Commits should clearly describe the changes you are making.
+This makes it easier to review and merge changes and helps to keep the codebase organized.

 4. Review and merge changes frequently
    Set up a process for reviewing and merging changes into the main branch.
 This could involve creating pull requests, conducting code reviews, or using a continuous integration system to automatically build and test changes.